sirixdb/sirixdb.github.io/xquery-api.md

 }
 ```

-In the above example you are loading an XML-document from a file into Sirix.
-You can do the same with XML-documents stored as simple Strings with the store-function:
+In the above example we are importing (loading) an XML document from a file into SirixDB.
+We can import XML documents stored as simple Strings with the store-function:

 ```java
 final var ctx = SirixQueryContext.createWithNodeStore(store);